 The mobile application requests personalized predictions from the backend server.

 The backend server fetches predictions from a database.

 We figured that daily batch predictions were the most appropriate setup for now, and the predictions get updated daily by the machine learning service.

 Before we can understand how to develop our model, we need to understand how we will deploy it.
 Let’s assume that, for our purposes, an inference application will be containerized in a Docker container.
 The container can be deployed in a container registry such as AWS ECR (Amazon Elastic Container Registry) or Docker Hub.
 We can have an orchestration system such as Airflow that spins up the inference service, pulls the container from the registry, and runs the inference application.

 Now that we know what we need to build and how it will be deployed, it is becoming much clearer how we need to structure our codebase.
 We will build two applications: an inference and a training application.
 To minimize potential human errors, it is imperative that the modules used at training time are the same as the ones used at inference time.
 Let’s look at the following class diagram:

 The application layer: that is the part of the code that captures the applications’ logic.
 Think about those modules as “buttons“ that start the inference or training processes.
 We are going to have a

 run()function for each of those applications that will serve as handles for the Docker image to start those processes.

-The data layer: that is the abstraction layer that moves data in and out of the applications.
-I am calling it the "data" layer but I am including anything that needs to go in the outside world, like the data, the model binaries, the data transformer, the training metadata,… In this batch use case, we are just going to need a function that brings the data into the applications
+The data layer: This is the abstraction layer that moves data in and out of the applications.
+I am calling it the "data" layer, but I am including anything that needs to go into the outside world, like the data, the model binaries, the data transformer, the training metadata… In this batch use case, we are just going to need a function that brings the data into the applications

 get_data()and another that puts predictions back into the database